 Motion blur using the motion_vector AOV (rollover image)

+We will demonstrate how to generate motion vectors for the cases where it is desirable.
+There are two methods to generate motion vectors, one using a shader and the other using a built-in AOV that Arnold provides.
 This tutorial aims to demonstrate how to use the motion_vector AOV in a pool ball scene.
 We will talk about the advantages and disadvantages of using this technique compared to true 3D motion blur.
 The motion_vector AOV outputs a color channel that shows object movement within the scene.
 This AOV can be used by post-processing software to calculate a 2D motion blur effect.
 The advantage is that it is usually quicker to render compared to true 3D motion blur.

 Creating The Pool Ball Render